agneszhrn/KasirAja-API-Testing-with-Postman/README.md

 <h1 align="center">KasirAja-API-Testing-using-Postman</h1>

 I use Postman as a tool to do API Testing for the KasirAja application.
-There are 71 tests with 152 test cases.
+There are 35 tests and 152 test cases with each assertion.

 To start testing, follow these steps:
 1. Clone this repo to your computer.